-Krithika Varagur is an award-winning American journalist, essayist, and humorist based in London after several years in Indonesia.
-Her work focuses on religion and geopolitics and has been published by The Guardian, The Atlantic, The New York Times, The New York Review of Books, The Financial Times, The New Republic, Foreign Policy, NPR, The Daily Beast, The London Review of Books, CNN, Voice of America, The Caravan, and more.
-Her work has been supported by the Pulitzer Center for Crisis Reporting (on Gulf investments in Indonesia and the Balkans), the International Reporting Project (on Buddhism in India), the International Women’s Media Foundation, the WITS China-Africa Reporting Project, the Overseas Press Club Foundation, and the Rory Peck Trust.
-Her stories were recognized in two categories of the 2018 Religion News Association awards.
+Krithika Varagur is an award-winning American journalist, essayist, and humorist based in London, after several years in Indonesia.
+Her work focuses on religion and geopolitics and appears in print and online in The Guardian, The Atlantic, The New York Times, The New York Review of Books, The Financial Times, The New Republic, Foreign Policy, NPR, The Daily Beast, The London Review of Books, CNN Style, The Caravan, and more.
+She has been supported by the Pulitzer Center for Crisis Reporting, the International Reporting Project, the International Women’s Media Foundation, the Amtrak Writer Residency, the WITS Africa-China Reporting Project, the Overseas Press Club Foundation, the Rory Peck Trust, and the USC Center for Religion and Civic Culture.
+She is a National Geographic explorer for forthcoming work in Eastern Indonesia and several of her stories have won Religion News Association awards.
 She is currently writing her first book, for Columbia Global Reports, about Gulf religious investments.

 Varagur grew up in New Jersey and graduated from Harvard University in 2015.
-She is a Fulbright scholar and has been an Amtrak writer-in-residence, a writer and editor at the Huffington Post in New York, and a contributing writer for three years to Vogue India.
+She is a Fulbright scholar in London and has been a writer and editor at the Huffington Post in New York and a contributing writer to Vogue India.
 She is an alumna of the Harvard Lampoon magazine and writes humor and satire for publications like The New Yorker, McSweeney’s, and The Awl, as well as occasional essays and criticism.
-She has undergone Hostile Environment First Aid Training (HEFAT) and speaks Tamil, Spanish, and Bahasa Indonesia (Indonesian).
+She underwent Hostile Environment First Aid Training (HEFAT) in 2018 and speaks Tamil, Spanish, and Bahasa Indonesia (Indonesian).

 Homepage photo: Sunset at Indonesia’s Run island, which was traded for Manhattan between the Dutch and the British in 1667.